negri/wotclans/README.md

 # wotclans
-The source code for the (World of Tanks for Console Clans Site)[https://wotclans.com.br/] and (Discord Bot)[https://wotclans.com.br/DiscordBot]
+The source code for the [World of Tanks for Console Clans Site](https://wotclans.com.br/) and [Discord Bot](https://wotclans.com.br/DiscordBot)

 ## What is this?

-It's the full source code of the site (and related tools) (WotClans)[https://wotclans.com.br/].
+It's the full source code of the site (and related tools) [WotClans](https://wotclans.com.br/).
 It tracks the performance of clan players on the
-(World of Tanks)[https://console.worldoftanks.com/] (for consoles) game, by Wargaming.
+[World of Tanks](https://console.worldoftanks.com/) (for consoles) game, by Wargaming.

 ## Architeture